-10. Displays effective written communication for a all professional correspondence (std V-A, std 3.1.1B) ?
-11. Adheres to the ASHA Code of Ethics and Sco professional, ethical manner (std IV-E, V-B, 3d, s pe of Practice documents and conducts him or herself in d 3.1.1B, 3.1.6B) ? a 12.
-Demonstrates professionalism (std 3.1.1B, 3.
-1.6B) ?
-13. Demonstrates openness and responsiveness to clinical supervision and suggestions 14.
-Personal appearance is professional and app ropriate for the clinical setting 15.
-Displays organization and preparedness for a Il clinical sessions Total number of items scored: 0 Total number of points: 0 Section Average: 0 Comments: Improvements Since Last Evaluation: s: Improvements Since Last Evaluation: Strengths/Weaknesses: Recommendations for Improving Weaknesse sections included): 0.0 Adjustment: 0.0 vided by total number of items 0 Evaluation score: 0 Improvements Since Last Evaluation: Strengths/Weaknesses: Recommendations for Improving Weaknesse Total points (all di sections included): $\underline{}$ Adjustment: $$ 0.0 vided by total number of items $\underline{}$ 0

-Standards referenced herein are those contained in the Membership and Certification Handbook of the American Speech-Language-Hearing Association.
-Readers are directed to the ASHA Web site to access the standards in their entirety.
+ince Evaluation CALIPSO 0.
+Displays effective written communication for all professional correspondence (std V-A, std 3.1.1B) ?
+1. Adheres to the ASHA Code of Ethics and Scope of Practice documents and conducts him or herself in a professional, ethical manner (std IV-E, V-B, 3d, std 3.1.1B, 3.1.6B) ?
+2. Demonstrates professionalism (std 3.1.1B, 3.1.6B) ?
+3. Demonstrates openness and responsiveness to clinical supervision and suggestions 4.
+Personal appearance is professional and appropriate for the clinical setting 5.
+Displays organization and preparedness for all clinical sessions Total number of items scored: 0 Total number of points: 0 Section Average: 0 Comments: Save Improvements Since Last Evaluation: Recommendations for Improving Weaknesses: Total points (all sections included): 0 Adjustment: 0.0 divided by total number of items 0 Evaluation score: 0 Letter grade Fail By entering the student's name, I verify that this evaluation has been reviewed and discussed with the student prior to final submission.
+Student name: Date reviewed: I verify that this evaluation is being submitted by the assigned clinical supervisor and that I have supervised the above named student.
+Supervisor name: Date completed: □ Final submission (if this box is checked, no more changes will be allowed!)
+Save tandards referenced herein are those contained in the Membership and Certification Handbook of the American Speech-Language-Hearing eaders are directed to the ASHA Web site to access the standards in their entirety.
+Association